AstrobioMike/bit/README.md

-Beginner with unix and python, well and git/github.
-Soooo, I'll be putting simple stuff up here from time to time as I practice all :)
+Novice with unix and python.
+I'll be putting up simple scripts I end up writing for odds and ends from time to time.